php-http/boilerplate/README.md

 ## Security

-If you discover any security related issues, please contact us at [security@author](mailto:security@author.me).
+If you discover any security related issues, please contact us at [security@author.me](mailto:security@author.me).

 ## License